 Any resident who has a concern with his/her residency should discuss the question or concern with his/her Program Director or appropriate local institutional official.
-If the question or concern cannot be satisfactorily addressed at the local level and the resident believes the ACVS can be of assistance, the resident can contact the ACVS staff, the Director of the Resident Credentialing Committee, or the ACVS Ombuds.
+If the question or concern cannot be satisfactorily addressed at the local level and the resident believes the ACVS can be of assistance, the resident can contact the ACVS Resident Training and Technology Manager, the Director of the Resident Credentialing Committee, or the ACVS Ombuds.
 Issues that cannot be addressed by the Resident Credentialing Committee will be forwarded to the Board of Regents.